The Huge and Dark Caves of Niah National Park

 deep in the bowels of the earth.
 The great cave of Niah

-We enter the cave following the path that becomes increasingly darker, there is more and more guano from swallows and bats, that makes the runway pretty slippery.
+We enter the cave following the path that becomes increasingly darker, there is more and more guano from swallows and bats, which makes the runway pretty slippery.
 The darkness soon becomes total, our flashlight is very weak and does what it can, which is not enough to see where we are going (bring a good flashlight).

-We keep on penetrating the bowels of the earth, stairs go up and down, the ceiling is sometimes very low, some bats fly skimming our heads, we spot a big and ugly insect of the darkness, a sort of grasshopper.
+We keep on penetrating the bowels of the earth, stairs go up and down, the ceiling is sometimes very low, some bats fly skimming our heads, and we spot a big and ugly insect of the darkness, a sort of grasshopper.
 The cavern never seems to end, we are alone in the huge cave and I’m not ashamed to say we’re a little scared.
 After one kilometer we finally see the light.
 Not for the faint-hearted!

-We’re back in the green forest, climbing up the last leg up to the Painted Cave.
+We’re back in the green forest, climbing up the last leg to the Painted Cave.
 Though very little is left of the painting, I honestly don’t see anything.
 Unfortunately, there are no other roads and to get back we have to redo the path in the scary cave… when we’re out again we’re in a downpour, we rush back to our bungalow.

 Too bad because apparently at sunset thousands of bats go out from the cave, while a similar amount of swiftlets goes in, a sort of spectacular changing of the guard which we miss.
 Anyway, we are very happy, the best day so far in Borneo.
+We walked a total of 7km today, easy and relaxing.
+How beautiful this island should have been before the deforestation took place.

 The next day we leave the park through a very nice narrow path that starts from the park campsite and leads to the town of Batu Niah after some 5km of nice dirt track.
-The town has everything one may need, including water refill, a small supermarket, shops, hotels, and restaurants.
+The town has everything one may need, including a water refill, a small supermarket, shops, hotels, and restaurants.

 Back to road AH150, the so-called “Old Road”, we find ourselves in the middle of a highway.
 The ride is smooth but not really exciting until we reach the junction that will lead us to Bakun Dam, after 65km on the highway.
 We find a shelter in an oil palm plantation, it even has a tub filled with water to have a shower.
 Tomorrow we’ll head to Sungai Asap where the people from Bakun have been resettled for the construction of the dam.